Generative AI in Healthcare and Patient Assistance

 AI healthcare

 The healthcare landscape is undergoing a significant transformation, driven by the emergence of artificial intelligence (AI).
-While AI has generally found its niche in data analysis and treatment planning, a new wave of generative AI is poised to revolutionize care by optimizing patient assistance programs to improve access, affordability and
+While AI generally has found its niche in data analysis and treatment planning, a new wave of generative AI is poised to revolutionize care by optimizing patient assistance programs to improve access, affordability and

 social determinants of health (SDOH).